Reisyukaku/ReiNand/README.md

 **Compiling:**

-You'll need armips added to your Path.
-[HERE](https://www.dropbox.com/s/ceuv2qeqp38lpah/armips.exe?dl=0) is a pre-compiled version.
+You'll need armips and bin2c added to your Path.
+[HERE](https://reisyukaku.org/downloads/buildtools.zip) are the pre-compiled binaries for Windows.

-    make - Compiles All. (launcher and a9lh)(Default:N3DS) make launcher - Compiles CakeHax/CakeBrah payload
+    make - Compiles All. (launcher and a9lh) make a9lh - Compiles arm9loaderhax payload
-    make a9lh - Compiles arm9loaderhax payload
-    make cons=[variable] - Compiles for a specific console.
-Variable can be either 'o3ds' or 'n3ds' (no quotes)

 Copy everything in 'out' folder to SD root and run!